Resources for Freelancers Navigating COVID-19

 Stay Well

 Above all, don’t forget to take care of yourself.
-If covering presidential pressers isn’t part of your beat, it’s okay to stop following the minute-by-minute coverage.
+If covering breaking news isn’t your job, it’s okay to stop following the minute-by-minute coverage.
 And if you are responsible for breaking news, make a staffing rotation and stick to it.
 When you’re off duty, be off duty.
 Start some sourdough.
 Darn your socks.
 Call a friend.
-Eat meals.
+Eat healthy meals.
+Reduce your screen time.